 top of page

-This project is a tangible response to the desire of women to have more options regarding responsible clothing.
-It is a ‘proof-of-concept’ project which aims to be ‘copied’ by other designers.
-Producing a responsible abaya (and making responsible textiles available to other designers in Qatar) is intended to spur further local production of responsible clothing.
 We aim to empower women, respond to their desire to make responsible choices about what they wear, and, through this process, think more deeply about our identities and value systems as reflected by our clothing choices.

 Concept:

 An abaya is three metres of cloth that has a cultural and spiritual meaning.
 As a visible symbol of the wearers’ values... could it also make a statement about a commitment to sustainability?
+What if there was an affordable, every-day abaya made from responsible textile?

 What is the problem we are solving?
 Many young women want to be involved/be able to purchase/own responsibly made garments.
 While there are abayas made from more responsible textiles available, these tend to be expensive and suitable for special events.
 Furthermore, Qatari designers say responsible textiles are difficult to source.

 Why is it important?
-We will be researching lower impact material choices, for example the majority of affordable abayas are made of 100% virgin polyester, switching to recycled polyester will achieve a 75% carbon reduction and a 23% water reduction.
+We are researching lower impact material choices, for example the majority of affordable abayas are made of 100% virgin polyester, switching to recycled polyester will achieve a 75% carbon reduction and a 23% water reduction.
 However since recycled polyester (like all polyester) can shed plastic microfibers during use, contributing to marine pollution, we will also consider other planet-friendly textiles.

 Collaborators: